Chipotle Mayo

 It’s one of those versatile condiments you can easily adjust to your personal preferences.

-With just a few ingredients like chipotle in adobo sauce, mayonnaise, a dash of lime juice, and smoked paprika, you have a delicious dip.
+With just a few ingredients, such as chipotle in adobo sauce, mayonnaise, a dash of lime juice, and smoked paprika, you can make a delicious dip.
 Best of all, it takes less than 5 minutes to make!

 Please check the recipe card below for a detailed, printable ingredient list.